 The final (current) values are compared with those of the forecast.

-Quarterly forecast income statement
+Quarterly forecast Profit and loss statement

 The evolution of the budget forecast during the year will now be displayed.

 Budget and quarterly Profit and loss statement